 Making her way ‘down under’, the Southern Cross must have been a lovely sight.
 Her profile was daring and innovative, but she still conveyed the majesty that only a great ocean liner is capable of.
-Sporting a grey hull and a superstructure painted in a light shade of green, she looked as exclusive as the route she was sailing on.
+Sporting a grey hull and a superstructure painted in a light shade of green, she looked as exclusive as the route she was sailing.
 But, the real exclusiveness of the ship was found beneath the exterior appearance, in the comfortable areas devoted solely to her passenger compliment.

-Being a single-class vessel, all of the passenger areas on board Southern Cross were accessible for economy-fare travellers.
+Being a single-class vessel, all of the passenger areas on board Southern Cross were accessible to economy-fare travellers.
 That said, there is no question that the ship offered a very high standard of comfort.
 Nearly the whole ship was air-conditioned, apart from the bridge and most of the crew accommodation.
 The passenger cabins ranged from 1- to 6-berths, and were painted in either blue or cream tones.
 All cabins had running hot and cold waters, but only the more expensive ones offered the luxury of private facilities.
-Inside cabins, which did not have a window or porthole, were fitted with circular lights that were switched on at 7:00 am, increasing with intensity to mimic the rising sun.
-Throughout the ship, ‘Airiness with a sense of homeliness’ had been used to achieve an atmosphere of ‘Comfort with utility.
+Inside cabins, which did not have a window or porthole, were fitted with circular lights that were switched on at 7:00 am, with increasing intensity to mimic the rising sun.
+Throughout the ship, ‘Airiness with a sense of homeliness’ had been used to achieve an atmosphere of ‘Comfort with utility’.

-Public passenger areas included features as the Forward Lounge, the Mayfair Lounge, a small library and Writing Room, a Smoking Room and two restaurants, the forward one seating 390 people and the aft one capable of 192.
+Public passenger areas included features such as the Forward Lounge, the Mayfair Lounge, a small library and Writing Room, a Smoking Room and two restaurants, the forward one seating 390 people and the aft one capable of 192.
 Furthermore, there was the Cinema Lounge, complete with a balcony and 17-foot ceiling.
 Serving as both a lounge and cinema as well as a concert and dancing venue, this was a popular place on board.

 Above decks, the modern engine arrangement had paved the way for some 45,000 square feet of unobstructed and open deck spaces.
 Just forward of and below the bridge was the Sun Deck, housing a 22 by 18-foot pool, along with a smaller children’s pool.
 There was also a larger indoor pool below decks, but one’s guess must be that the outdoor one had to be more popular while the ship travelled along warmer latitudes.
 For those who preferred a healthy stroll instead of a swim, there was the fully encircling passageway situated on the Promenade Deck as well as the sheltered promenades on Lounge Deck.
 And to let the passengers enjoy these amenities to the full, the risk of Mal de Mer had been minimised with the ship being equipped with stabilisers.